DevExpress/eslint-config-devextreme/README.md

     '@typescript-eslint/no-non-null-assertion': 'off'
     ```

-  - Disallow using of spread/rest operators in the JSX markup.
-Angular does't support them in templates:
+  - Disallow usage of spread/rest operators in the JSX markup.
+Angular does not support these operators in templates:

     ```javascript
     'rulesdir/no-jsx-spreading': 'error'